 At this point, the deadliness of texting while driving is well apparent.
 Distracted driving all types, including texting, increases the likelihood of carelessness that leads to injury accidents.
 If you are driving, it is best to follow the advice of the awareness campaigns and let that text wait.
 Pull over into a parking area or other safe spot if you absolutely must see the contents of a text.

-If you sustain injuries due to a driver texting and driving, call the Law Offices of Ivan M. Diamond at (877) 960-1702.
+If you sustain injuries due to a driver texting and driving, call the Law Offices of Ivan M. Diamond at (877) 960-1702 to speak with an experienced Bronx accident attorney.
 We specialize in personal injuries linked to driving negligence, including distracted driving.
 The consultation is free.